-Platinum Resistance Thermometer (RTD, PRT, Pt100 Sensor)
+Platinum Resistance Thermometers (RTD, PRT, Pt100 Sensors)

 A Platinum Resistance Thermometer, commonly referred to as RTD Sensors, PRT Sensors or Pt100 Sensors, is a type of resistance temperature sensor used for a wide variety of temperature measurement applications.
 There are many types of Resistance Thermometer, but typically Pt100 (made using a Platinum element with a resistance of 100 ohms @ 0ºC and typically with a 38.5 ohm fundamental interval - change in resistance over the range 0 to 100ºC), available in a wide range of designs and constructions as shown below.